lopezator/sfdocker/README.md

 ./sfdocker ccode

-* Execute symfony console:

-./sfdocker console <args>

 * Run composer:

 ./sfdocker composer <args>

-(Starts composer inside the container, so you can send any other composer parameter , if it's wrong, composer itself will return the error)
+(Starts composer inside the container, so you can send any other composer parameter , if it's wrong, composer itself will return the error).